Partnership Firm Closure - Dissolution

 How to Dissolve a Partnership Firm

 Partnership firm is the business entity that is formed with a sole purpose of profit from business.
 Two or more parties come together with a formal agreement (known as Partnership Deed) to own and manage the business.
 Once the purpose is met or after the partners decide to put in end to the partnership it needs to be dissolved and the partnership comes to an end.
 On dissolution of the firm, the business of the firm ceases to exist since its affairs are would up by selling the assets and by paying the liabilities and discharging the claims of the partners.
 The dissolution of partnership among all partners of a firm is called dissolution of partnership firm.
 This is usually done through a dissolution agreement between the partners.

-It is the easiest way to dissolve a partnership firm since all partners have mutually agreed upon closing the partnership firm.
-Partners can give a mutual consent or may enter into an agreement for the dissolve.
+It is easiest to dissolve a partnership firm since all partners have agreed upon closing the partnership firm.
+Partners can give mutual consent or may decide on the dissolve.

 Dissolution depending on certain contingent events

 Upon happening of certain events, a firm may be required to get dissolved:

 👉 Expiry of fixed-term– Partnership formed for a fixed term will get dissolved once the term gets over.